mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 stationary pintle-mount if it is to be fired by any character outside of powered armor.

-MMagRail Minigun agRail Minigun Modified to fire steady streams of twenty- centimeter discs of sharpened metal, the MagRail minigun does not use revolving barrels like conventional slug-throwing
+MMagRail Minigun agRail Minigun Modified to fire steady streams of twenty-centimeter discs of sharpened metal, the MagRail minigun does not use revolving barrels like conventional slug-throwing

 #### HEAVY WEAPONS